 Ling Kok Shan Hiking Trail

 From this point, till you return to Mo Tat Wan, on the other side of the hill, is the Ling Kok Shan Hiking Trail.
 The best part about this hiking trail is the gorgeous views from the top and the display of precariously balancing rocks.

-It really looks like that these rocks are about to fall at any moment.
+It looks like these rocks are about to fall at any moment.
 But they won’t.
 These rocks were formed by volcanic activities that took place 164-140 million years ago in the area.
 Lava from the underground solidified into granite.
 Years of erosion have left them exposed to these forms.
-They really are quite fascinating to look at!
+They are quite fascinating to look at!

 The reason I recommend climbing up from this side is that the slope is far less steep and much easier than if you were to hike up from Mo Tat Wan.
-The top of the hill is a plateau and with scenic views of Hong Kong’s south side, and the rest of Lamma Island.
+The top of the hill is a plateau with scenic views of Hong Kong’s south side, and the rest of Lamma Island.
 The views from on top of Ling Kok Shan make the hike worth it!

 Once you’re done admiring the views, continue to hike down the same path till you return to Mo Tat Wan.
 From here, navigate your way back to the ferry pier at Mo Tat Wan or Sok Kwu Wan.

 The best part about this hike on Lamma Island is that you can make your route.
 If you want to keep things relatively simple, just complete the circular route.
 But want to make things more challenging and scenic?
 Then add the Ling Kok Shan Hiking Trail to the mix.
-Whichever route you take, the hike passes through some of the most secluded beaches on Lamma Island, which we absolutely loved!
+Whichever route you take, the hike passes through some of the most secluded beaches on Lamma Island, which we loved!

 Although I prefer this hike on Lamma Island, some might find the one between Sok Kwu Wan and Yung Shue Wan more interesting.
-Why not do both?
+Or if you’re up for a challenge, why not hike up Mt.
+Stenhouse, Lamma’s highest peak?